 Finding the middle ground between work and sightseeing can be challenging for many working travelers.
 Often, this fear of missing out can result in low-quality work or disappointed clients.
 On the other hand, if we overinvest in work, it’s a recipe for digital nomad burnout!

 Too much work, and we may waste valuable time to see, explore, and learn about the world and the location we are visiting.

 Personally, I tend a bit toward the latter.
-It’s easy for me to zero in on a project and work relentlessly – even if a pristine beach, national park, or UNESCO site is just outside my door.
+It’s easy for me to zero in and work relentlessly – even if a pristine beach, national park, or UNESCO site is just outside my door.

-💡 As a digital nomad and a mental health professional by training, I’ve learned strategies to balance and boundary my work on the road.
+💡 As a digital nomad, I’ve learned strategies to balance and boundary my work on the road.
 The strategies explained below help me to deliver quality work while making sure that I make the most out of my time in a location.

 Schedule Your Time

 As a career digital nomad, my number one tip for preventing burnout is scheduling.

 Without a schedule, I find myself feeling guilty on days spent as a full-time tourist and filled with FOMO on days in front of a keyboard.
 A schedule allows me to relax into my day – whatever type of day I’m having – knowing that my time is planned.
 A balanced schedule helps prevent burnout by balancing my need for adventure with the requirements of my job.